About the Research Fellowship Program

 Cordero is active in the conference speaking circuit where he has presented for CSO magazine, the CSA, the High Technology Crimes Association, Secure360, the University of California, Bsides, and ISACA.
 Cordero is CISSP, CRISC, CISM and CISA.

 Previously Andreas was a full-time academic at the internationally recognized Information Security Group at Royal Holloway, University of London, where he previously lectured in the areas of network, computer and software security.
-He has over 20 years of experience in teaching and running training programmes in IT security architecture, design and programming.
+He has over 20of experience in teaching and running training programmes in IT security architecture, design and programming.
 He has published articles on programming and network security, intrusion detection/prevention and vulnerability analysis.

 Andreas holds the joint CSA/(ISC)2 CCSP as well as CISSP, ISSAP and CSSLP credentials of (ISC)2.
-He is a registered Chartered Engineer (CEng) of the Engineering Council UK as well as a EUR ING of Fédération Européenne d’Associations Nationales d’Ingénieurs (FEANI).
+He is a registered Chartered Engineer (CEng) of the Engineering Council UK as well as a EUR ING of Fédération Européenne d’Associations Nationales’Ingénieurs (FEANI).

 Contributions: Co-chair of the CSA’s International Standardization Council and Open Certification Working Group Leadership.
 Speaker at numerous events, including the 2015 U.S. Congress and the CSA APAC CISO Forum in 2013.